Is the Simplified Regime Still Efficient for You?

 Simplified regime vs organized accounting in Portugal comparison showing tax efficiency review for freelancers and small businesses

 If your activity has grown, or your costs have changed, the simplified regime can become very expensive.
-This guide shows you how to check whether it is still working for you.
+This article shows you how to check whether this regime is still working for you.

 Understanding the simplified regime